How does it develop?

 In some cases, a hysteroscopy (internal examination of the womb) may be conducted before under-going dilation and curettage.

 A hysterectomy can cure womb cancer in its early stages, but you will no longer be able to menstruate or get pregnant.
-Surgery for womb cancer is also likely to include the removal of the ovaries and fallopian tubes.
+Surgery for cancer of the womb is also likely to include the removal of the ovaries and fallopian tubes.

 Radiotherapy or chemotherapy are also sometimes used, often in conjunction with surgery.